Dipankar Raychaudhuri

-Dipankar Raychaudhuri (a.k.a.
-Ray) (born January 16, 1955) is the Director of Wireless Information Network Laboratory (WINLAB) and distinguished professor in the Electrical and Computer Engineering department at Rutgers University.
+Dipankar "Ray" Raychaudhuri (born January 16, 1955) is the current Director of the Wireless Information Network Laboratory (WINLAB) and a distinguished professor in the Department of Electrical and Computer Engineering at Rutgers University.

 Education

-Raychaudhuri obtained his B.Tech (Hons) in Electronics & Electrical Communications Engineering from the Indian Institute of Technology, Kharagpur in 1976, and the M.S. and Ph.D degrees from Stony Brook University in 1978 and 1979, respectively.
+Raychaudhuri obtained his B.Tech.
+(Hons) in Electronics & Electrical Communications Engineering from the Indian Institute of Technology, Kharagpur in 1976, and the M.S. and Ph.D. degrees from Stony Brook University in 1978 and 1979, respectively.
 His PhD was on the topic of code division multiple access (CDMA) under the guidance of the late Prof. Stephen Rapapport, who continued to be a mentor and close associate after graduation from SUNY StonyBrook.